• About Texas Travel Talk

 Be sure to drive to Inks Lake State Park, where you’ll find many Texas bluebonnets and other wildflowers.

-If going to the hill country through Marble Falls, on Hwy 281, make a stop in the Blue Bonnet Cafe for a great breakfast and all sorts of homemade pies.
+If going to the Hill Country through Marble Falls, on Hwy 281, catch the wildflower scene on FM 1431 east toward Balcones Canyonlands, FM 2342, and Park Road 4.
+Then, while you’re there, stop at the popular Blue Bonnet Cafe for a great breakfast and all sorts of homemade pies.
 Their breakfasts are huge and at a great price, and the pies, well, you’ll have to see for yourself!

 Big Bend Country